Best Books For Children; The Power of Reading © 2014

 - The Power of Books – What is a Good Book?

 - Books for Boys; Realism;

 The love of reading is one of the most influential gifts we can give children.
-I think it’s as important to transmit a love of books to children as it is to teach them how to read – and it’s the great books that help them fall in love with reading.
+Teaching children to read is vital but they must also learn to like books – and it’s the great stories that help them fall in love with reading.
 (Top 20 children’s books)

 The amount of time the child spends listening to parents and other loved ones read continues to be one of the best predictors of later reading — Maryanne Wolf

 In a world that offers a child so many entertainments, why bother with dusty blocks of wood-pulp?
 Books give us something more lasting…

 Books expose children to new ideas and help to shape their world view.
 In good literature, children discover the wider world.
 There is a meeting of minds, from far off places and times, good and evil, rich and poor.